The Risk of Misguided Empathy: When good intentions are not enough

 - Lastly, what about those who may be empathizing with one side of an argument.
 There are two possible issues here.
 The first is that the empathizer may see the other side as unfair or possibly even malevolent, and secondly, that side may feel left out, leading to hurt feelings and possible retaliation.
 Sometimes the very best of us can have people against us because it is not always possible to satisfy both sides.
 Fritz Breithaupt, Author of “The Dark Sides of Empathy” states that “people often commit atrocities not out of a failure of empathy but rather as a direct consequence of over-identification and a desire to increase empathy.”
 A possible solution is to at least listen to perspectives from both sides and improve the conversation.
 Employees, for example, generally tend to be more compliant and commit to action if their views are heard.
 Similarly, in customer service, a customer may not get what they want but what is worse is when they are not kept informed.

 Always remember that the goal of communication is to increase your success rate.
 It will never get to 100% but it doesn’t mean that we shouldn’t strive to be better.
 Empathy is one of the factors that will help us to get there.
-As I mentioned before, we need not use every component of empathy in every situation but it is important that we understand how to use the components or we can lead ourselves astray.
+As I mentioned before, we need not use every component of empathy in every situation but it is important that we understand how to use the components or it will be misguided.
 There are certainly times when only the cognitive component is needed when all you have to do is understand, but at times, we may have to add emotional empathy and empathic concern as well.
 The goal is to know when to apply each one.
 This will help us to connect and it is one of the many ways we form strong bonds.
 It involves not only thinking but feeling as well.
 However, it needs to be used consistently in order for it to become a habit if we are to lead more fulfilling and purpose-driven lives.